ad-si/awesome-sheet-music/README.md

 - [alphatab] - Cross platform music notation and guitar tablature rendering library.
 - [ChorData] - Dummy chordbook for mandolin, ukulele and guitar.
+- [chordpro] - Reference implementation of the [ChordPro] standard.
 - [hmsl] - Hierarchical Music Specification Language.
   Forth tools for experimental music from the 1980's
 - [lilynode] - Node.js wrapper for [LilyPond].